neodigm/www.neostudios.com/README.md

 Neo Studios are a [creative fusion](https://thescottkrause.com/d3_datavis_skills.html) of business perspective and technical agility. ⚡ Since 1996 we've been helping large and small clients tell their own unforgettable story.

-Neo Studios was an interactive design agency that created customer engagement apps, websites, and video.
+Neo Studios was an interactive design agency that created customer engagement apps, websites, and videos.
 I worked closely with the client in every aspect of the project from creative ideation through launch.
 It was a prolific couple years in which we launched thousands of websites and DVDs.

 <p align="center">
   <a target="_blank" href="http://neodigm.github.io/www.neostudios.com/">